Torres-ssf/gobarber-web/README.md

 ![](screen1.png)

-The web version of GoBarber, an app for service providers, such as Barbers, to control customer schedules, received via the Mobile application.
+The web version of GoBarber, an application for service providers, such as Barbers, to control customer schedules.
+The web version is designed to be used by providers, they can create and log into their accounts.
+Once logged in, they will be redirected to the dashboard, where they can find all the information related to the current day's appointments as well as for future appointments.
+Customers can use the mobile version of this application to create appointments with their favorite providers.
 This application was designed during the GoStack bootcamp.

 ## Live Demo